Adult T-Cell Leukemia/Lymphoma

 Depending on the subtype, diagnosing ATLL may require removing a small sample of tumor tissue or abnormal skin tissue, called a biopsy, and looking at the cells under a microscope.
-A blood test may also be necessary to measure the white blood cell count and calcium levels.
-Other tests, such as a bone marrow biopsy, a computed axial tomography (CAT) scan of the chest, abdomen, liver, and spleen, and/or a positron emission tomography (PET) scan may be used to determine where the cancer is located.
+A blood test may also be necessary to measure the white blood cell count and calcium levels, and to test for exposure to the HTLV-1 virus.
+Other tests, such as a bone marrow biopsy, a computed tomography (CT) scan of the chest, abdomen, liver, and spleen, and/or a positron emission tomography (PET) scan may be used to determine where the cancer is located.

 Because ATLL is such a rare disease, there have not been enough patients enrolled in clinical trials to establish treatment standards in the United States and Europe, especially for the acute and lymphomatous subtypes.
 As a result, common first-line therapies used to treat ATLL are the same as those used to treat other types of T-cell lymphomas.
 These include:

 VCAP-AMP-VECP (vincristine, cyclophosphamide, doxorubicin, prednisone, ranimustine, vindesine, etoposide and carboplatin) is a regimen piloted in Japan.
 Other treatments may include zidovudine (Retrovir), also known as AZT, in combination with interferon-alpha to treat the underlying HTLV-1 virus infection.
 This may be effective in patients with the slower-growing forms of ATLL.
 In some patients, stem cell transplantation may be appropriate following remission.